baymlab/HMSphages/docs/labprotocols/protocol_05-enrichments.md

 1. Fetch your enrichment from the incubator.
 1. ➕ Transfer 1000 µL of your enrichment into a microcentrifuge tube.
 1. 💫 Spin your tube in the microcentrifuge, at maximum speed, for 1 minute.
-This will pellet the bacteria that have grown in the enrichment.
+This will pellet any bacteria that have grown in the enrichment.
 Make sure the centrifuge is *balanced* before you start it.
-> We pellet the bacteria because if we try to pass to many of them through the filter, they will clog it!
+> We pellet the bacteria because if we try to pass too many of them through the filter, they will clog it!
 1. 💉 Without disturbing the pellet, pipette 800 µL of the clarified enrichment into a syringe filter and [Filter](./protocol_basictech.html#using-syringe-filters) the supernatant into a new, clean, and *labeled* microcentrifuge tube.
 1. 🗑️ Appropriately dispose of the remaining enriched culture.
 1. 📥 Store your filtered enrichment in the 4℃ fridge.